 The Black Forest area borders with Switzerland and France.
 Nearby places of interest are Colmar in France and Basel in Switzerland, which we both visited during this same round trip.
-You can easily drive, take the train or bus from Freiburg for example.
+You can easily drive by car, take the train or bus from Freiburg for example.
 For more information check out my other articles:

 This map includes places and spots mentioned in this article (and more).
 This one is ‘smartphone friendly’; you can easily use it via the Google Maps app.
 Click the icon at the top left to open the menu and see the categories.
 To adapt the map to your own preferences and interests, (de)select a category.
 Via Google Drive you can copy the map to your own My Google Maps account.